Captain Sawada: Appearances

 Captain Sawada first appeared in the Street Fighter film.
 He is an associate of Guile.
 He says relatively little, and serves a minor role in the film.
 He leads a small number of troops in laying siege to villain M. Bison's fortress.
 He later appeared in two video game adaptations of the Street Fighter film, one on arcades and one on consoles.
 While most of the cast originates from the Street Fighter video games, Captain Sawada is one of a handful of characters from the movie.
 He uses techniques based on Japanese concepts, like harakiri and kamikaze, a katana-based attack, and a modified version of Guile's flash kick technique.
-He also appears in the animated TV series the manga adaptation by Sakayuki Sakai and treet Fighter Brazilian comics.
+He also appears in the animated TV series the manga adaptation by Sakayuki Sakai and Street Fighter Brazilian comics.

 During the development of SNK vs. Capcom Card Fighters DS, the game's artist, Falcoon, made his first request for a character to be included was Captain Sawada, but it did not pan out due to copyright issues.
 Sawada appears in the video game Mainichi Issho, where he provides an introductory lesson to self-defense techniques.
 He also appeared as a character in the puzzle game Neco Drop 2 in 2021, the first time he had appeared alongside other Street Fighter characters since appearing in the console adaptation of the Street Fighter movie.
 In Neco Drop 2, a cat based on Sawada is featured.

-In 2021, Sawada was given a profile in Shadaloo Combat Research.
-It states that he is participating in operations to eliminate Shadaloo once and for all.

-According to the Street Fighter World Warrior Encyclopedia – Arcade Edition (2020), Sawada is a member of the United States Air Force.